 The funds hold more UK equities than investing theory suggests is optimal.
-This skew is called ‘home bias’ and it exists because people like holding shares in firms from their own country.
+This skew is called ‘home bias’.
+It typically exists because people like holding shares in firms from their own country.

 The LifeStrategy prospectus states that the UK stock market typically accounts for 25% of each fund’s equity allocation.
-You’d expect to hold around 4% UK in a global index fund that was free of home bias.
+You’d expect around 4% UK in a global index fund free of home bias.

 Taken to extremes, this tendency can leave investors under diversified.
-But Vanguard hasn’t overdone it, so it’s more of wrinkle than a wrankle.
+But Vanguard hasn’t overdone it.
+It’s more of wrinkle than a rankle.

 Vanguard LifeStrategy: the indifferent

-LifeStrategy funds do not invest directly in other asset classes like property and commodities.
+LifeStrategy funds do not invest directly in other asset classes like property and gold.

 However, they do hold equities with exposure to these markets (for example, mining companies).
-And you can always add other asset class funds to your portfolio later by using specialist index trackers.
+And you can add other asset class funds to your portfolio later with specialist index trackers if you want.

-That said, your overall costs may still be cheaper with an all-in-one fund as you’re not paying dealing fees for trading and rebalancing multiple funds.
+That said, your overall costs may still be cheaper with an all-in-one fund.
+You’re not paying dealing fees for trading and rebalancing multiple funds.

-Either way, the time-savings are well worth it.
+Either way, the time savings alone are well worth it.